-One puff from marijuana that contains 20% THC would have four times the amount of THC as a puff from a different chemovar with 5% THC.
+One puff from marijuana that contains 20% THC would have four times the amount of THC as a puff from a different strain with 5% THC.
 But how much THC should you consume?
 How many times a day?
 And do the same guidelines apply to CBD products?
 On a recent episode of The Cannabis Enigma podcast, Dr. Ethan Budd Russo answered exactly those questions.

-How much THC should you take?
+THC dosing – how much should you take?

 If you’re a new cannabis patient you may have heard a general dosing recommendation to “start low and go slow.”
 But how low, and at what rate you should increase your dose?